ikegam/webshark/README.md

 2. Click "Start" button to begin packet capture
 3. Real-time packet information will be displayed
 4. Statistics are automatically updated
-5. Frames without IP information will show `Unknown` for address fields
+5. IPv6 and ARP addresses are also detected.
+If no address information is present, `Unknown` will be displayed.

 ## Configuration Options